-Ahead of the General Data Protection Regulation (GDPR) coming in May 2018, it's time, if you haven't already, to review the way you collect, store and transmit sensitive employee data.
+Now the General Data Protection Regulation (GDPR) - introduced May 2018 - is in force, it's even more important (if you haven't done so already) to review the way you collect, store and transmit sensitive employee data.

-We're not lawyers so what we say here can't be taken as legal advice, but we're experts in transmitting payroll and HR data and want to share our knowledge and experience with you to help you make those important decisions surrounding GDPR.
+We're not lawyers, so what we say here can't be taken as legal advice, but we're experts in transmitting payroll and HR data securely and want to share our knowledge and experience with you, to help you make important decisions to support your GDPR compliance.

-In this article, we’ll try to reassure you that the world will not end of the 25th May 2018 if you are emailing employee documents.
-But it is important to consider what you send and how you send it and we hope from this article you’ll take away a better understanding of why email is being put in the spotlight.
-GDPR needs to be taken seriously but scare tactics aren't necessary so here’s some helpful advice you can use now and in the years ahead to help you make informed decisions about the way you process personal employee data.
+In this article, we’ll try to reassure you.
+We know the world didn’t end of the 25th May 2018 for any one emailing employee documents.
+But it is important to consider what you send and how you send it and we hope from this article you’ll take away a better understanding of why email was, and continues to be, in the data security spotlight.
+The GDPR is important, but scare tactics aren't necessary so here’s some helpful advice you can use now and in the years ahead to help you make informed decisions about the way you process personal employee data.

 There is nothing in GDPR that explicitly states you can't email documents to employees, but GDPR is about ensuring the privacy and appropriate collection, management and storage of personal employee information.

-Data controllers and processors are required to “implement appropriate technical and organizational measures” taking into account “the state of the art and the costs of implementation” and “the nature, scope, context, and purposes of the processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
+Data Controllers and Processors are required to “implement appropriate technical and organisational measures” taking into account “the state of the art and the costs of implementation” and “the nature, scope, context, and purposes of the processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.

 It is your responsibility to minimise opportunities for personal data to be seen by the wrong people or have an impact on someone's privacy.
 Therefore you need to ask yourself is email the most secure method to deliver personal and sensitive employee documents?

-To help you in your thinking we’ve compiled the six most important things you need to consider before deciding whether to email employee documents that contain sensitive information.
+To help you but this in context, we’ve compiled the six most important things you need to consider before deciding whether to email employee documents that contain sensitive information.

 1. Email was never meant to be secure